Table of Contents

 This restores both the current configuration and the cOS Stream version to the factory settings.
 Any cOS Stream version upgrades that have been installed will be lost.

 Using this option is discussed further in Chapter 6, Resetting to Factory Defaults.
+However, note this reset will only affect cOS Stream and will not reset the whole 6000 Series system.

 Restore system default configuration